geraintpalmer/SAS-R/LabSheets/Week_02.md

 8. An `if` statement allows you to tell a program to carry out something based on the value of a `Boolean` variable.

-        bool = True
+        boolean = True
-        if bool:
+        if boolean:
-            print "bool is %s" % bool
+            print "boolean is %s" % boolean

-    Try typying the above code but change `bool` to `False`. **Note: in python, indentation is important!
+    Try typying the above code but change `boolean` to `False`. **Note: in python, indentation is important!
 In all languages it is good practive, in python it is a requirement**.

     It is easy to create boolean variables using the following: